 Geoffrey of Monmouth states that Vortigern married Hengist's daughter, the Saxon Rowena, after which his son Vortimer, rebelled against him.
 According to the Historia Brittonum, attributed to a Nennius, a monk from Bangor, in Gwynedd, and probably compiled during the early ninth century:-

-The rebellion came to an end on the death of Vortimer and the massacre of many of the British, Horsa, co-leader of the Saxons was also killed in battle, as was Categirn, another son of Vortigern.
-Vortimer was claimed to have been poisoned by his step-mother, Rowena.
+The rebellion came to an end on the death of Vortimer and the massacre of many of the British, Horsa, co-leader of the Saxons were also killed in battle, as was Categirn, another son of Vortigern.
+Vortimer was claimed to have been poisoned by his stepmother, Rowena.

 The remaining Saxon leader, Hengist, called for a peace conference, which took place on Salisbury Plain.
 In an event known as 'the Night of the Long Knives', on their arrival the Celts were treacherously massacred:- '